NB: The Park is currently closed for maintenance and renovation and will not reopen until Monday 19 July 2021. Sorry of any inconvenience.

-For many years Wayatinah Lakeside Caravan Park has been a holiday destination for Tasmanian families because of its safety for children from main road traffic, its extensive area for kids to play and with the pool and tennis court to cool off or exercise, toilets and showers available, what more can one need.
+For many years Wayatinah Lakeside Caravan Park has been a favorite holiday destination for families because of its safety for children from main road traffic, its extensive play areas, pools, tennis court and own boat ramp for access to the lake for kayaking and fishing.

 The Wayatinah village (just up the road) has its own small and challenging 6 hole golf course, lovingly maintained by local volunteers.